 Why was the Florence Cathedral built?

-It was constructed to replace a ruined old cathedral that was too small to accommodate Florence’s growing population.
+The Florence Cathedral was built to replace a previous cathedral that was falling into ruin and was not large enough to accommodate the city’s growing population.

 Where is the Florence Cathedral located?

-The Cathedral is located in Piazza del Duomo, in the northern part of the city center.
+The Florence Cathedral is located in Piazza del Duomo, in the northern part of the historic city center.